TL;DR

 Watch this: gross margin.
 If input costs hold, Q4 margin lands closer to 55% than plan’s 58%.

-- AI labels everything “structural” — push back: “Most variances are one-time at month level.
-Default to one-time unless I told you otherwise.”
+- AI labels everything “structural.”
+Push back: “Most month-level variances are one-time.
+Default to one-time unless the cause is clearly recurring.”

-- Commentary too soft (“could be a concern”) — add “use direct language; the CFO has seen one-month noise before.”
+- Commentary is too soft (“could be a concern”).
+Add: “Use direct language; the CFO has seen one-month noise before — call it what it is.”

 Common mistakes

 - Pasting the full GL trial balance.
-AI will explain noise.
+The model dutifully explains noise.
+Trim to material lines first.

-- Forgetting the materiality threshold — the commentary becomes line-item noise, not analysis.
+- Forgetting the materiality threshold.
+Commentary becomes a line-item list, not analysis.

 FAQ

-- What about budget vs forecast vs actuals?
-Same template — replace “plan” with “forecast” in the prompt.
-The structural/one-time framing is identical.
+- Budget vs forecast vs actuals — does the same template work?
+Yes.
+Swap “plan” for “forecast” in the prompt.
+The structural-vs-one-time framing is identical; only the baseline changes.

-- How is this different from business driver analysis?
-Drivers explain why a metric moved.
-Variance explains why it missed plan.
-Same data, different lens.
+- How is variance commentary different from driver analysis?
+Drivers explain why a metric moved; variance explains why it missed plan.
+Same data, different lens — see AI business driver breakdown.

 Related